 The construction of archaeological site parks should be a livelihood project.
 In terms of residents' relocation and the adjustment of planting species, it is necessary to give consideration to the interests of the original residents on the site and improve the living standards of local residents by promoting the surrounding tourism and other related industries caused by the construction of the site parks.
 The "New Countryside" model is proposed to establish a harmonious relationship between the residents and great heritage protection.
-For the archaeological sites located in remote areas, the great site protection should be fully integrated with the cultural construction in the local continuity and inheritance of the local culture.
+For the archaeological sites located in remote areas, the great site protection should be fully integrated with the cultural construction in the local community.
+The site exhibition should serve for local residents so as to enhance the continuity and inheritance of the local culture.
 For the archaeological sites located around the city, it is necessary to give a full play to the role of foundations and volunteers of public welfare activities, or establish a long-term cooperative relationship with some schools, in order to minimize the government's investment in the exhibition of the sites and make both ends meet.